What will you need with the application to get approved.

-Social Security Number, for borrower and co-borrower, if any.
-We will also need a copy of your Driver’s License or another suitable photo ID.
+Social Security Number, for borrower and co-borrower, most loans this is not required and we have a form that you can sign to verify.
+We will also need a copy of your Driver’s License or another suitable government issued photo ID.

-For the last two years, employment dates, addresses, salary.
+For the last two years, employment dates, addresses, phone number, position and salary.

 Generally for Government Loans (FHA, USDA, VA) we will need last 1 months worth of pay stubs and last 2 years W-2’s.
-For Conventional Loans we may only need your one recent pay stub and the most recent year W-2.
+For Conventional Loans we may only need your most recent pay stub and most recent W-2.

 Check and Savings Accounts and Certificates of Deposit

 Last 2 months’ statements, all pages, even if blank.
-We only need bank statements from accounts that have sufficient funds in needed for closing the loan.
+We only need bank statements from accounts that have sufficient funds for closing the loan or to prove retirement income or earnest money deposit.
 We usually do not need statements from accounts with minimal balances and minimal transactions.

 Retirement Plan and Reserves

 Retirement statements (last 2 months or 1 quarterly) are needed if you are withdrawing money from retirement to bring over to your checking/savings to come to closing or if you need to show reserves.
 Reserves are additional assets that you do not need to spend at closing, but may be needed to show that you have additional saved funds.
 Typically, if you own other Real Estate, you likely will need reserves or if you have a lower credit score you may be required to have reserves.
 Your loan officer will advise as to home much funds you will need for Reserves.
 Retirement accounts will need proof that you are able to liquidate the account without have to quit or die.